The secret to growing leeks in New Zealand

 • Water young plants well until they become established.
 Feed regularly with an organic fertiliser tea or generic liquid fertiliser.

 HOW TO BLANCH THE STEMS FOR MORE EDIBILITY

-Only the white and palest green part of the leek is edible, so growers typically blanch the stems to increase the proportion of stem that’s edible and to sweeten the taste.
+The white and palest green parts of the leek are most commonly used in cooking, so growers typically blanch the stems to increase the proportion of stem that’s edible and to sweeten the taste.
 This process is usually started around mid-autumn, or when your leeks are nearly fully grown.

 • Tie a paper collar around each stem and gently hill the earth up around the stem.
 Be careful not to get soil between the paper collar and stem as the leek may rot.